Solartraveler/UniversalboxArm/src/stm32l452/readme.md

 All settings are saved to the filesystem.
 Debug prints are available over the RS232 port with 19200baud.
 Also entering the AP and password is much easier over the RS232 port.

+## 08-freertos-helloworld
+Simple example how to use FreeRTOS.
+Starts four threads, one for reading the serial port, one for resetting the watchdog, one for flashing the LEDs and one for reading the buttons.